How to See Who Shared Your Instagram Post

 How do I switch to a Professional or Creator account?

-2. Tap the three horizontal lines (hamburger menu) in the top-right corner.
+Tap the three horizontal lines in the top-right corner.

-6. Follow the prompts to select your account type (Business or Creator) and category.
+Follow the prompts to select either Business or Creator and pick your category.

-7. Complete the setup by adding contact details (optional) and linking to a Facebook page if desired.
+Complete the setup by adding contact info (optional) and linking to your Facebook page for cross-promotion.

 Can I see exactly who shared my Instagram post?